mkrueger/icy_board/README.md

 * Message base format changed to JAM
   * Planned is to support multiple message base formats
   * Means all PPEs/tools break that may read the old format
+* No security level centralization.
+Security levels are now on command basis.

 ### CP437 is dead